What is Miner Wars?

 Step 2: Select Miner Wars in the main menu.

-Step 3: You'll need either your own digital miner or a free Bonus Miner to enter the game.
+Step 3: You'll need a digital miner to enter the game.

 Step 4: You must join a Clan to start playing.
 You have two options: